 The edge is there.
 It is waiting patiently.
 It never moves.
 The question is, will you go near it?
 Will you get close to it?
 Or will you go over it?
 As with each daily question and strategy for navigating the chaos, approaching, or passing the edge may be better left for others.
 Today’s strategy is an option; just like the other 364 posts in this Navigate the Chaos series.

-To paraphrase Picoult, would you risk being terrified of falling over the edge only to discover the place you had only seen in your dreams?
+How often do you ‘risk being terrified of falling over the edge only to discover the place you had only seen in your dreams?’

-Do you accept that the edge is still out there waiting for you?
+How often do you remind yourself that the edge is still out there waiting for you?

 Do you agree with Thompson in that life ‘should not be a journey to the grave with the intention of arriving safely but rather to skid in totally worn out?’

 How often have you thought about your desire to be good at what you do and the need to approach, or pass, the edge in order to get there?

 Do you know anyone who has taken the risk and gone over the proverbial edge of life?